brisbanemakerspace/bms-wiki/policies/policy-changes.md

 2. Minor change suggestions can come directly from members, but they are encouraged to consult with the policy team.

 ## Constitution Changes
-These are a little bit special.
+These are a little bit special, but should follow the new policy process above.
 They must be approved at a *special general meeting*, and must be submitted to the Office of Fair Trading for approval before they can be adopted.
 Check [the constitution](/policies/constitution) for details on what a *special general meeting* is.